HIGHLYGAINED/Telemedicine/README.md

 # Telemedicine
-This is project to predict the facial emotion of a physician during a tele-diagnosis.
+This is a project to predict the facial emotion of a physician during a tele-diagnosis.
 Also, it analyses the transcript of the conversation that transpired during the session.